jgerstmayr/EXUDYN/docs/RST/Examples/interactiveTutorial.rst

    mbs.Assemble()

    #simulate with default parameters
-   exu.SolveDynamic(mbs, exu.SimulationSettings())
+   mbs.SolveDynamic(exu.SimulationSettings())

    #stop rendering window
    exu.StopRenderer()

+   #visualize results:
+   mbs.SolutionViewer()

    #mbs can be still modified and work can be continued!